sureshrax/Fashion-Stylist/README.md

 **How to Use**
 Open your web browser and navigate to the generated link.
-Start interacting with FashionStylistBot by typing your fashion-related questions (e.g., "What should I wear to a formal dinner?" or "What are the latest summer fashion trends?").
+Start interacting with FashionStylist by typing your fashion-related questions (e.g., "What should I wear to a formal dinner?" or "What are the latest summer fashion trends?").
 Receive personalized styling suggestions and advice tailored to your needs.

 **License**